princessdharmy/FootballFixturesApp/README.md

 but the app is built on a free plan.
 Therefore, it is limited to some data contents.

 ## Code Pattern
-This code was refactored from a single to multi module using clean architecture, architectural pattern (MVVM) and Jetpack components (Data Binding, Livedata, Lifecycles, Navigation, Room, ViewModel).
+This code was refactored from a single to multi module using clean architecture, kotlin coroutines, architectural pattern (MVVM) and Jetpack components (Data Binding, Livedata, Lifecycles, Navigation, Room, ViewModel).

 This illustrates the use of multi-module with clean architecture to separate the different layers involved.
 Also, to make testing easier.